Student Affairs Committees

 7. Influence divisional programmatic decisions, programs, and initiatives.

-8. Work collaboratively with various colleagues, units and departments across the Division.
+8. Work collaboratively with various colleagues, units and departments across Student Affairs.

 • Purpose: